 Council DFF Natural Sciences DFF Social Sciences DFF Medical Sciences DFF Technology and Production Sciences DFF Natural Sciences In the delimitation between DFF Natural Sciences and DFF Social Sciences, the decisive principle is that projects which predominantly concern human behaviour, organisational matters or managerial processes are covered by DFF Social Sciences, whereas projects that predominantly concern natural science activities are assessed by DFF Natural Sciences.
 In the delimitation between DFF Natural Sciences and DFF Medical Sciences, the decisive principle is that research projects which predominantly have fundamental scientific, epistemological aim are covered by DFF Natural Sciences.
 In the event that the primary objective of the project is of a medical nature, the project will be assessed by DFF Medical Sciences.
 Both DFF Medical Sciences and DFF Natural Sciences cover areas such as biology, biochemistry and genetics.
-In the delimitation between DFF Natural Sciences and DFF Technology and Production Sciences, the decisive principle is that research projects which predominantly have a cognitive-forming perspective, and where the application-oriented perspective is not necessarily clear in advance, are assessed by DFF Natural Sciences.
-Fundamental research that is primarily concerned with solving a specific development- and application-oriented problem, is covered by DFF Technology and Production Sciences.
-DFF Social Sciences In the delimitation between DFF Social Sciences and DFF Medical Sciences, the decisive principle is that projects which predominantly concern relations between human behaviour and institutions (groups, enterprises, organisations and society), and where the biological/medical content is limited, are covered by DFF Social Sciences, while projects in which the research element is predominantly of a medical nature are assessed by DFF Medical Sciences.
+In the delimitation between DFF Natural Sciences and DFF Technology and Production Sciences, the decisive principle is that research projects which pre- dominantly have a cognitive-forming perspec- tive, and where the appli- cation-oriented perspective is not necessarily clear in advance, are assessed by DFF Natural Sciences.
+Fundamental research that is primarily concerned with solving a specific develop- ment- and application- oriented problem, is covered by DFF Technology and Production Sciences.
+DFF Social Sciences In the delimitation between DFF Social Sciences and DFF Medical Sciences, the decisive principle is that projects which predominantly concern relations between human behaviour and insti- tutions (groups, enterprises, organisations and society), and where the biological/ medical content is limited, are covered by DFF Social Sciences, while projects in which the research element is predominantly of a medical nature are assessed by DFF Medical Sciences.
 In the delimitation between DFF Social Sciences and DFF Technology and Production Sciences, the decisive principle is that projects which predominantly concern human behaviour, institutions (groups, enterprises, organisations and society) arecovered by DFF Social Sciences, whereas projects in which the research element predo- minantly concern technical/ logistical solutions are as- sessed by DFF Technology and Production Sciences.
 DFF Medical Sciences In the delimitation between DFF Medical Sciences and DFF Technology and Production Sciences, the decisive principle is that projects which predominantly have a human biological aim and require the use of medical competencies and methods are covered by DFF Medical Sciences.
 Projects that predominantly require the use of wider technologically oriented competencies, e.g. for the development and establish- ment of animal models, medico-technical products or medicine, are covered by DFF Technology and Production Sciences.

-THE INGE LEHMANN PROGRAMME 2024
+THE INGE LEHMANN PROGRAMME 2025

-In the following, you can read about the application deadline, funding instrument, assessment criteria, general requirements and procedures, etc.
+In the following chapters, you can read about the application deadline, funding instrument, specific requirements for Inge Lehmann applicants and applications, assessment criteria, general requirements and procedures, etc.

-2.1 APPLICATION DEADLINE
+2.1 APPLICATION DEADLINE AND STARTING DATES FOR PROJECTS

-All applications must be uploaded in the application system www.e-grant.dk no later than Tuesday 18 June 2024 at 12:00 (noon).
+All applications must be uploaded in the application system www.e-grant.dk no later than Tuesday 17 June 2025 at 12:00 (noon).

-Instrument Budget framework for DFF grant Research council offering the instrument and application deadline Time of processing Earliest and latest starting dates for the projects DFF-Research Project1 (Inge Lehmann) Up tp DKK 2.200.000 excluding overhead/ administration expenses All councils: 18 June 2024 at 12:00 (noon) November 2024 Earliest: 1 February 2025 Latest: 1 December 2025
+Instrument Budget framework for DFF grant Research council offering the instrument and application deadline Time of processing Earliest and latest starting dates for the projects DFF-Research Project1 (Inge Lehmann) Up to DKK 2,500,000 excluding overhead/ administration expenses All councils: 17 June 2025 at 12:00 (noon) November 2025 Earliest: 1 March 2026 Latest: 1 December 2026